AkmalFairuz/bedrockpack/README.md

 #### Encrypt the resource pack using either the given key or a generated key
 - Automatically minify all the JSON files
 - Automatically regenerate the UUID of the resource pack in manifest.json
+- Automatically compress .png files with the best compression level.
 ```
 bedrockpack encrypt <path to resource pack> <key (optional)>
 ```